maybeanerd/iu-tech-talk/slides.md

 <!--
 JSON-LD is JSON for Linking Data

-It's a W3C recommendation, and a lightweight Linked Data format
+It's a W3C standard, and a lightweight Linked Data format

 Linked Data is a way to create a network of standards-based, machine-readable data across Web sites by linking data to eachother